Not sure if Waffle Cabin is right for you?

 Potential Mitigations

-- Your business advisor can help you formulate questions for the franchisor about their future plans and leadership strategy.
+- Your business advisor can help you assess the overall strength and depth of the franchisor's leadership team.

 Private Equity Ownership